davidmoten/geo/README.md

 The last step is necessary because the set of geohashes contains the bounding box but may be larger than it.

 So how long should the hashes be that we try to cover the bounding box with?
-This will depend on your aims which might be one or more of:

-* Minimize cpu
-* Minimize total url fetch time
-* Minimize cost (might be a combination of cpu, datastore reads, etc.)
-* Minimize data transfer from datastore
-* Minimize database load
-* Minimize 2nd tier load
-* any other metric!

-My suggestion is that a *good* length of geohash to use to cover a bounding box is:
+This will depend on your aims which might be one or more of minimizing: cpu, url fetch time, financial cost, total data transferred from datastore, database load, 2nd tier load, or a heap of other possible metrics.
+If you could boil things down to a *representative* use case I would suggest that a *good* length of geohash to use to cover a bounding box is:

 ```
 (the maximum length of hash to completely cover the bounding box with one hash) + 1
 ```

 Calling `GeoHash.coverBoundingBox` without a hash length parameter will use the hash length recommended above.

-This suggestion is based roughly on the assumptions that:
+The suggested hash length is based roughly on the assumptions that:

 * database query is not processed concurrently
 * points are uniformly distributed geographically
 * bounding box is square to screen-like in proportions (rather than very wide/high and skinny)
 * query time is O(n) where n is number of hashes

-If you really needed to close approximate the bounding box with hashes then increment the hash length by 1 again but that's as far as I would go.
 As a quick example for a bounding box proportioned more a less like a [screen with Schenectady NY and Hartford CT in USA at the corners](https://maps.google.com.au/maps?q=schenectady+to+hartford&saddr=schenectady&daddr=hartford&hl=en&ll=42.287469,-73.265076&spn=1.692503,2.37854&sll=42.37072,-73.262329&sspn=1.690265,2.37854&geocode=FSNLjQIdj8WX-yml-HU1_W3eiTF6shJvjXCyGQ%3BFX9DfQId2-mq-ymlURHyEVPmiTGZWX3pqEqOzA&gl=au&t=m&z=9) here are the hash counts for different hash lengths:
 ```
 length  numHashes
 1       1
 2       1
-3       4
+3*      4
 4       30
 5       667
 6       20227
 ```
 The starred line corresponds to the hash length suggested above.

+The recommended hash length for this example is 3.
+Increasing to 5 and above could clearly have a big impact on processing times but this will depend on your situation.

 A rigorous exploration of this topic would be fun.
 Let me know if you've done it or have a link and I'll update this page!